-that the lives of the neglected religious exercises. ones have been made most miserable.
-"For some reason or other she has never seemed to be any long since; "he makes so much he does of her."
-Through the influence of the Children are quick to see partithe recipients of it are particularly bright or pretty, the child who has not received those gifts thinks them the all-important ones, and grows to be morbid and curious.
+Children are quick to see parti-Porto Rican commissioner of edality shown by parents, and when the recipients of it are particularbright or pretty, the child who has not received those gifts thinks them the all-important ones, and grows to be morbid and curious.
 The pretty child is not always noted for sweet traits of character, by any means.
 Because she is made so much of, she becomes conceited and selfish.

-There is a pathetic poem which speaks of a father calling his "pet" The foot-falls that fell on his ear were from the child not in such little one responded, in a sad tone appoint a day of thanksgiving.- Some mothers get in a way, give up his or her rights because the brother or sister is imperious and exacting, and if denied what is wished for will make so much 'Let sister have it, dear.
-You know what a time I shall have always so unselfish that you talents, and the other for her plainness and sweet spirit.
-We noticed that the first choice of anything was always offered to always wished to have it so, aled what the outcome would be in family, as our lives were widely separated.
-Then we were told that the pretty sister was married, had three little children and a good husband, but somehow family cares were not to her taste and wearied her.
-The elder sister had not married, and younger sister and her family, lifting the cares from her selfish pretty sister's shoulders.
+There is a pathetic poem which speaks of a father calling his "pet" The foot-falls that fell on his ear were from the child not in such only me."

+Some mothers get in a way, perhaps unconsciously, of allowing the sweet tempered child to give up his or her rights because the brother or sister is imperious and exacting, and if denied what is wished for will make so much trouble.
+We heard a mother say, gress; but after a general thanks-Let sister have it, dear.
+You know what a time I shall have with her if you don't, and you are 1789, when Washington, by realways so unselfish that you won't mind," there were two sisters.
+One talents, and the other for her plainness and sweet spirit.
+We separated.
+Then we were told that the pretty sister was mara good husband, but somehow family cares were not to her taste and wearied her.
+The elder sister had not married, and was devoting her life to her younger sister and her family, lifting the cares from her selfish pretty sister's shoulders.
 But she loved these children as if they were her own, and her influence over them, no doubt, was much better than their mother's, who preferred social pleasures to home duties.
-No thought of appreciation of her sister's sacrifices ever seemed to come to her Parents should be on the alert tis ments on Kodol Dyspepsia child in the family has to demand to quell the tendency that one Cure and thought it fit my case more of the others than is just have, should be particularly noticed in love's sweet ways in contheir lives and the lives of those it with warm water until it accord to their children, unless time, and hold them, tops down, in the water, washing them clean. - December Ladies' Home Jour Teach them that a sweet unselfish loving spirit is far more to be desired than a pretty face or brilliant intellectual attainment with- History of the Day.
+No thought of appreciation of her sister's sacrifices ever seemed to come to her home will be a power for good in all, to be the best and most ele- sale by W. S. Dickson. their lives and the lives of those it with warm water until it accord to their children, unless shows only a faint tint of brown- they walk in that way themselves. pletely cured them."
+Acts like flourishes in the tropical climates in minerals.
+Undeveloped water for Ballarat, became a minister sired than a pretty face or brill-December Ladies' Home Jour- iant intellectual attainment with-